sujaydana82/job_application_assistant/README.md

 streamlit run app.py
 ```
 #### 5. Application will launch on browser http://localhost:8501
-#### 6. Update your documents(CV,JD), give linkedin profile URL  OR paste job decription and click on Generate Application Materials
+#### 6. Upload your documents(CV, JD, linkedin about), give linkedin profile URL  OR paste job decription and click on Generate Application Materials